Ambaldhage-Anusha/My-data-storage-project/README.md

 **Technologies used**

-a.Amazon S3
+Amazon S3
-b.Git and GitHub for version control and project sharing
+Git and GitHub for version control and project sharing

 **How to use**